 Apart from small one-on-one adventures and convention scenarios I mastered one larger stand-alone adventure during my stay at UBC, Vancouver.
 My roommates Dan Cummings and Will Bjorkmann led two "primitive" characters into the strange world of civilization - to my lasting enjoyment.

 For the future I am planning the sequel for the nomads' campaign since their troubles are far from finished, while at the moment - besides working on the PbeM-campaign - I'm concentrating on the WWW presentation of my Jhendor material and on creating maps for my world with Campaign Cartographer 2.

 Jhendor is a mixture of many different elements stolen more or less openly from literary sources.
 One of my most important inspirations is the world of "Tekumel" as described by M.A.R.
-Barker in his novel "The Man of Gold" and the roleplaying game "Empire of the Petal Throne".
-It is a brilliant creation to which my world can't compare.
+Barker in his novel "The Man of Gold" and the roleplaying game "Empire of the Petal Throne".*

 I have used many places, characters and some elements of the mythology from the stories by Karl Edward Wagner on his anti-hero Kane, who also travels my world - barely disguised as Malvin.
 I think of it as a tribute to one of the best fantasy writers of all time.
 It is a pity that there won't be any more stories from him.

 Other works of fiction had a more indirect influence on the world of Jhendor, but are no less important to me.
 Among them are - of course - J.R.R.
 Tolkien's works, the "Belgariad" by David Eddings, the books on the Eternal Hero by Michael Moorcock, the Thievesworld anthologies edited by Robert Asprin, the Fionavar cycle by Guy Gavriel Kay and the Deryni novels by Katherine Kurtz - to name just a few.